wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/SoftwareEngineering/CollaborativeDevelopment/Tool/Tool-Reference.md

 ## VSCode

 - [VS Code Tips and Tricks](https://parg.co/bsk): Collection of helpful tips and tricks for VS Code.

+- [Debugging React Like a Champ with VSCode](https://parg.co/Ud5): In this guide I will show you how to supercharge your React workflow with Visual Studio Code’s debugging features.

 - [Node.js 性能调优之调试篇(二)——Visual Studio Code](https://zhuanlan.zhihu.com/p/29554833)